laravel-validation-rules/exposed-password/README.md

 ## Laravel Validation Rules

 This package is part of the Laravel Validation Rules collection.
-If you're after more Laravel Validation Rules, head to the [Laravel Validation Rules](https://laravel-validation-rules.github.io/) website.
+If you're after more useful validation rules, head to the [Laravel Validation Rules](https://laravel-validation-rules.github.io/) website.